Connectedness principle for $3$-folds in characteristic $p>5$: Preliminaries

+Now we can find the required curve over $U_j$ by applying \cite{BMP+}*{Theorem 9.28} to the pair $(X_{U_j}, B_{U_j})$ and the extremal ray $\Gamma_{U}$.
+The non-accumulation and countability of extremal rays is a formal consequence of the existence of the bound exactly as in the proof of \cite{BMP+}*{Theorem 9.28}.

+Now we run the $D$-MMP, for which we must justify that the steps exist.
+Given a $D$-negative extremal ray in $\overline{NE}(X/Z)$, it follows formally from the cone theorem that there is a big and nef divisor $A$ on $X$ which vanishes exactly on curves in $\Gamma$.
+To contract the extramal ray, it is enough to show that $A$ is semiample, which can be checked locally on each $U_j$.
+That this holds follows from \cite{BMP+}*{Theorem 9.33}.
+Similarly, the existence of flips can be checked locally, and this follows from \cite{BMP+}*{Theorem 9.14}.
+Finally, the LMMP terminates since it terminates over each of the finitely many open subsets $U_j$ by \cite{BMP+}*{Theorem 9.37}. \end{proof}

+\begin{remark} Lemma~\ref{local_termination} was formulated for termination with scaling, but note however that it could equally well have been formulated for any other kind of termination which holds over the open subsets. \end{remark}

-\begin{proposition} Let $(X,B)$ be a $\qq$-factorial dlt pair with $\dim X \leq 3$ over a perfect field $k$ of characteristic $p> 5$.
-Let $f \colon X\to Z$ be a contraction, and let $M$ be an $f$-nef divisor.
+\begin{proposition} Let $(X,B)$ be a $\qq$-factorial dlt pair with $\dim X \leq 3$ over $\Spec(R)$.
+Let $f \colon X\to Z$ be a projective contraction such that one of the following holds: \begin{enumerate} \item the image of $X$ in $Z$ has positive dimension; or \item the image of $X$ in $Z$ is a point with perfect residue field of characteristic $p>5$. \end{enumerate} and let $M$ be an $f$-nef divisor.
 Assume that $K_X+B+M$ is not pseudo-effective over $Z$.
 Then, there is a $(K_X+B+M)$-MMP over $Z$ which terminates. \end{proposition}